pospi/talk-solidity-blockchain-intro/solidity-notes.md

 > If you use libraries, take care that an actual external function call is performed.

 .caveat[When deploying, the library will actually be deployed to a separate contract on the blockchain.]
-All external function call rules apply.
+The usual external function `delegatecall` rules apply.

 It's important to note the importance of the `storage` keyword in function parameters for libraries.
 Without this keyword, functions will create a deep copy of any arguments passed in, which is not only expensive in memory consumption but also means that modifying storage directly via library methods would not be possible- which is where the power of `delegatecall` comes from.